urbanopt/urbanopt.github.io/usage/run_project.md

     This command will create a new scenario CSV (named REopt_scenario.csv by default) that has an extra column to map assumption files to features.
 Use this scenario CSV file going forward in future steps.

+    **Customizations**

-    You may write your own mapper file for your own specific use case as needed, as well as make your own ScenarioFile by hand.
+    In addition to the CLI methods, you can write your own mapper file for your own specific use case as needed, as well as make your own ScenarioFile by copying the structure of an example file.
 You may also make edits to the ScenarioFiles to mix and match mappers.

+### 3. Run project

-1. Simulate energy usage of each feature or for a single Feature by specifying the appropriate ScenarioFile by using:
+1. Simulate energy usage of each feature or for a single Feature by specifying the appropriate ScenarioFile with the following command:

     ```terminal
     uo run --feature <path/to/FEATUREFILE.json> --scenario <path/to/SCENARIOFILE.csv>
     ```

+    **REopt Functionality**

-    **Note:** To simulate energy usage for a scenario that will require additional **REopt Lite** post-processing, run this command instead.
+     To simulate energy usage for a scenario that will require additional **REopt Lite** post-processing, run this command instead:

     ```terminal
     uo run --reopt --feature <path/to/FEATUREFILE.json> --scenario <path/to/SCENARIOFILE.csv>
     ```

-    Also note that there is a *runner.conf* file automatically created in the project folder.
-This file is used to configure the number of features to process in parallel as well as a few other parameters.
+    Note that there is a *runner.conf* file automatically created in the project folder.
+This file can be used to configure the number of features to process in parallel as well as a few other parameters.
 Make edits to this file prior to running the above command.

+### 4. Post-process project

-1. If you intent to post process with **REopt Lite** (i.e. using `reopt-scenario`, `reopt-feature`), please now refer to the instructions outlined in [REopt Post Processing](../reopt/reopt_post_processing.md).
-Otherwise, post-process simulated features into a [Scenario](../overview/definitions.md) report by using `default` as the `type` :
+1. To post-process the simulated features into a [Scenario](../overview/definitions.md) report, call the CLI process command using `default` as the `type`:

     ```terminal
     uo process --<TYPE> --feature <path/to/FEATUREFILE.json> --scenario <path/to/SCENARIOFILE.csv>
     ```

-    Valid `TYPE`s are: `default`, `opendss`, `reopt-scenario`, `reopt-feature`
+    Valid types are: `default`, `opendss`, `reopt-scenario`, `reopt-feature`
-1. Visualize the results of post-processing:

-    * To visualize and compare the results of post-processing for **all scenarios**:
+    **REopt Functionality**

+    If you intend to post-process with **REopt Lite** (i.e. using `reopt-scenario`, `reopt-feature`), please now refer to the instructions outlined in [REopt Post-Processing](../reopt/reopt_post_processing.md).
+Otherwise, post-process simulated features into a [Scenario](../overview/definitions.md) report by using `default` as the `type`:

     ```terminal
+    uo process --<TYPE> --feature <path/to/FEATUREFILE.json> --scenario <path/to/SCENARIOFILE.csv>
+    ```

+    **OpenDSS Functionality**

+    If you intend to post-process **OpenDSS** results, use `opendss` as the type:

+    ```terminal
+    uo process --<TYPE> --feature <path/to/FEATUREFILE.json> --scenario <path/to/SCENARIOFILE.csv>
+    ```

+    For more information on the OpenDSS workflow, visit the [OpenDSS](../opendss/opendss.md) page.

+### 5. Visualize project

+Once a project has been post-processed, the results can be visualize either at the scenario level, or for each individual feature of a scenario.

+-  To visualize and compare the post-processing results for **all scenarios**, run the following command:

+    ```terminal
     uo visualize --scenario <path/to/FEATUREFILE>
     ```
     The resulting visualizations can be viewed in the `scenario_comparison.html` file in the run folder.

-    * To visualize and compare the results of post-processing for **all features** in the scenario:
+- To visualize and compare the post-processing results for **all features** in a particular scenario:

     ```terminal
     uo visualize --feature <path/to/SCENARIOFILE>
     ```
     The resulting visualizations can be viewed in the `feature_comparison.html` file in the scenario folder.

-    *Note : You need to run the `default` post-process command before visualizing the results.*
+    *Note: You need to run the `default` post-process command before visualizing the results.*

 1. Delete an outdated [Scenario](../overview/definitions.md) run by using: